 3. Advanced support

 An SMS message can include a ticket number or a serial number which the customer can use to track a complaint or problem that needs resolving.
-You can also include a customer support number in case they want to speak to someone rather than text.
+You can also include a customer service number in case they want to speak to someone rather than text.

 Additionally, you can include a shortened URL to any landing page, e.g., online tutorials and resources, FAQs, the company's mobile app, or map directions and routes.

 4. Timely notifications